AlvinFern/Employee-Attrition-Dashboard-for-HR-Department/README.md

-The repository contains two files.
+**The repository contains two files.**

-One file contains the Tableau Dashboard of the Employee-Attrition and the other file contains a report that includes findings, trends and written analysis with screenshots.
+⁃ Tableau Dashboard of the Employee-Attrition
+⁃ Report that includes findings, trends and written analysis with screenshots.